 This is personal – how is the online service personalised?

-Starting Lightly
+Starting light

-• What target groups are being identified?
+• Which target groups are aimed to be identified?

 • How can the target group be technically identified?